USS The Sullivans (DDG-68): Construction

-commissioned on 19 April 1997, with Commander Gerard D. Roncolato in command.
+commissioned on 19 April 1997.
 Upon her commissioning, the ship was given the motto that is thought to have been spoken by the brothers when asked to separate during World War II, "We Stick Together."

 Service history

 1990s

 On 26 April 1997, The Sullivans departed New York City for Norfolk, Virginia, where, after arriving on 27 April, the crew completed underway replenishment qualifications with Platte.
 The warship then sailed for NS Mayport, Florida, on 29 April and arrived in her new homeport on 2 May.

 After completing two days of gunnery trials in mid-May, The Sullivans embarked upon her shakedown deployment to the West Indies on 27 May.
 That cruise took her to the waters off Puerto Rico and the U.S. Virgin Islands, where the destroyer conducted numerous sonar, gunnery, and torpedo exercises.
 The warship also twice entered Roosevelt Roads and stopped once at St. Thomas, U.S. Virgin Islands for port visits.
 On 29 June, The Sullivans conducted test firings of Standard SM-2 ER missiles from her vertical launch system (VLS).
 After a brief stop at Mayport for the 4 July weekend, the warship joined other Arleigh Burke-class destroyers, cruisers, destroyers, and frigates off the Virginia Capes for a multiple-ship missile firing exercise.
 She returned to Mayport on 12 July for upkeep.

 Following three days of damage control exercises in mid-August, the crew began preparations for a post shakedown availability.
 She sailed for Maine on 3 September, arriving at Bath Iron Works on 5 September.
 The shipyard repainted the hull, altered the superstructure, and installed equipment upgrades in the engineering plant and combat systems suite.
 When the yard work was completed The Sullivans got underway for Mayport, arriving there on 23 November.